opengovsg/postmangovsg-guide/api-guide/getting-started/generate-your-api-key.md

 # Generate your API Key

-Before you start using our API, you have to generate a bearer token or API key.
-This API key will be used to authenticate you as a user and for PostmanSG to verify that you are authorised to make the API call.
-Think of this as a password to key in to enter room.
+Before you start using our API, you have to generate an API key.
+This API key can be used to make API calls and serve to authenticate you to our system.
+Keep this API key safe and do not share it with anyone.

-All PostmanSG users (government officers with .gov.sg emails) are able to generate this API key and use it to authenticate themselves or their system to call PostmanSG API.
+All users that can log into `postman.gov.sg` are able to generate this API key and use it call PostmanSG API.

 ## Bearer Token & API Key Generation